cosmosking2050/API/1.3/CONTENTS/SCHEMA/RELAX/APPENDIX/APPENDIX_C.md

 Inside *&lt;TEXT&gt;* we list all status updates for that message.
 There are two statuses updates:

 - ACK - Message has been processed on our side and left our server (status 10).
-- DLR or ERROR - We received delivery report stating the delivery was successfull DLR (status 20) or failed (ERROR).
+- DLR or ERROR - We received delivery report stating the delivery was successful DLR (status 20) or failed (ERROR).

 Here is the example of SMS sending XML:
 ```xml